-Manulife Bank of Canada ("Manulife Bank") products are offered through financial advisors supported by a broad distribution network.
+Manulife Bank of Canada products are offered through financial advisors supported by a broad distribution network.

-U.S. Division

-Operating under the John Hancock brand in the U.S., our product suite is distributed primarily through affiliated and non-affiliated licensed financial advisors.
-Our affiliated broker/dealer, Signator Investors, Inc. ("Signator"), is comprised of a national network of independent firms with close to 2,000 registered representatives.
+U.S. Operating under the John Hancock brand in the U.S., our product suite is distributed primarily through licensed financial advisors.
 We are also focused on providing digital solution capabilities to access more customers and better support our advisor-led channels.